About the Monks

 The Monks of Marmion Abbey

-Abbey Farms is more than a destination for family fun, fresh produce, Christmas trees or a wedding.
+Abbey Farms is more than a destination for family fun, fresh produce, Christmas trees or weddings.
 Its underlying mission is to support the monks of Marmion Abbey.
-The monies realized allow the monks to carry out their work throughout the local community.
+The revenue generated allows the monks to carry out their work throughout the local community.
 It also supports activities with the San José Priory and Seminary in Quetzaltenango, Guatemala, Central America.

 Marmion Abbey was named in honor of Blessed Columba Marmion OSB (1858-1923).
 He was renowned for his heroic virtue, sanctity of life and spiritual writings.

 In 1933, the Bishop of Rockford invited the Benedictine monks of St. Meinrad Abbey in southern Indiana to Aurora.
 His hope was that they’d administer the former Fox Valley Catholic High School for Boys on Lake Street in Aurora.
 They agreed, taking on this mission.
 The school became Marmion Academy, which eventually moved to its current Butterfield Road location.